isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-CN/Office365-ServiceDescriptions/office-online-service-description/excel-online.md

 ## <a name="embed-workbook-on-web-or-blog-page-onedrive"></a>在 web 或博客页面上嵌入工作簿（OneDrive）

-如果你将 Excel 工作簿存储在 OneDrive.com 上，则可以直接将其嵌入博客或网站中。你的读者可以在那里排序、筛选和计算数据，如果你在 OneDrive 中更新工作簿，他们下次刷新页面时将会看到最新更改。了解有关 [embedding an Excel workbook on your blog](https://go.microsoft.com/fwlink/p/?LinkId=271673)（在博客中嵌入 Excel 工作簿）的详细信息。
+If you store an Excel workbook on OneDrive.com, you can embed it directly in a blog or website.
+Your readers can sort, filter, and calculate data right there, and if you update the workbook in OneDrive, they'll see the latest changes the next time they refresh the page.
+Learn more about [embedding an Excel workbook on your blog](https://go.microsoft.com/fwlink/p/?LinkId=271673).

 ## <a name="external-references-links"></a>外部引用（链接）